Table of contents

 Analytics helps marketers:

-- Save time.
+Save time.
 Previously, it was necessary to spend hours compiling tables with data from different sources in Excel.
-Now, you can get a report in Google Sheets, Smart Data, or Google Data Studio in a couple of clicks.
+Now, you can get a report in Google Sheets, Smart Data, or Google Looker Studio (Formerly Google Data Studio) in just a few clicks.

 If you want to build an effective marketing strategy but aren’t sure where to start, book a free demo of OWOX BI.